Bucky Irving among best bets for anytime touchdown scorer picks on TNF

-Buccaneers vs. Falcons anytime touchdown scorer picks, predictions, betting odds: Back Bucky Irving on TNF
+Falcons vs. Buccaneers anytime touchdown scorer picks, predictions, betting odds: Back Bucky Irving on TNF

 The SportsLine Projection Model has locked in its top anytime TD scorer picks for Atlanta vs. Tampa Bay on Thursday Night Football